-- This wood burning fireplace has optimum performance and efficiency when connected to a chimney with a 6" (150 mm) diameter flue, only the chimneys listed in the ""Table 4: Approved Chimneys" can be used. - To insure a good draft, it is recommended to have a length of 18" (457 mm) from the top of the unit to the first offset.
+- This wood burning fireplace has optimum performance and efficiency when connected to a chimney with a 6" (150 mm) diameter flue, only the chimneys listed in the "Table 4 : Approved Chimneys" can be used. - To insure a good draft, it is recommended to have a length of 18" (457 mm) from the top of the unit to the first offset.
 However, starting using a 30° or 45° (Canada Only) elbow is also approved. - A CHIMNEY VENTING A FIREPLACE SHALL NOT VENT ANY OTHER APPLIANCE. - The minimum height of the chimney system is 15 feet (4.6 m) from the base of the appliance to the chimney cap.
 If only the minimum height of the chimney system is installed, the operating conditions must be optimal (interior chimney, minimum height of 18" (457 mm) before any deviation, etc.).

 - The chimney must have at least one support.
 The maximum chimney length that should be supported by the fireplace is 9 feet (2.75 m) for 2" Solid Pack chimney (5 cm) and 12 feet (3.7 m) for 1" Solid Pack chimney. - The chimney must extend at least 3 ft.
 (92 cm) above its point of contact with the roof and at least 2 ft.
 (61 cm) higher than any wall, roof or building within 10 ft.
-(3.1 m) of it.
+(3.1 m) of it. - WARNING: IF THE CHIMNEY IS INSTALLED IN AN ENCLOSURE ABOVE THE ROOF, IT MUST EXCEED THE STORM COLLAR HEIGHT BY AT LEAST 12 INCHES (30 CM).
+THE TOP OF THE ENCLOSURE MUST BE MADE OF NON-COMBUSTIBLE MATERIALS.

 - Avoid deviations as much as possible, especially the sharp ones.
 Each deviation adds restriction to the system and can lead to draft problems. - If the chimney extends higher than 5 ft.
-(1.5 m) above its point of contact with the roof, it must be secured using a roof brace. - A rain cap must be installed on top of the chimney. - Cut and frame square holes in all floors, ceilings, and roof that the chimney will go through to provide a 2" (50 mm) minimum clearance between the chimney and any combustible materials.
-Do not fill this 2" (50 mm) space with insulation or any other combustible material. - A clearance of 2" (50 mm) between the chimney and any combustible material is required.
+(1.5 m) above its point of contact with the roof, it must be secured using a roof brace. - A rain cap must be installed on top of the chimney. - A clearance of 2" (50 mm) between the chimney and any combustible material is required outside the fireplace's chase (see section 9.5.3, offset chimney installation, for clearances requirement inside the fireplace's chase).
 This space must remain free, without insulation or other combustible material.
 The parts of the chimney that pass into inhabited spaces must be enclosed in an enclosure.

-• For installations where more than one chimney is located in the same non-chase or within the same area, we suggest that their terminations be separated by at least 16" (410 mm) horizontally, and 18" (460 mm) vertically.
+• For installations where more than one chimney is located in the same non-chase or within the same area, their terminations must be separated by at least 16" (410 mm) horizontally, and 18" (460 mm) vertically.
 This separation is to prevent smoke migrating from one chimney to another.